 - I respond to you directly.
 This is a small shop.
 I bring on other people when needed for large projects.
 You and I are both busy, you have a right to expect prompt responses from me.
 You’ll get them.

 My name is Cindi, I was affectionately given the nickname Cid a long time ago by one of my favorite people in the world.
 It’s morphed into Syd, so you’ll see that as my name on the blog, podcast and medium most of the time.
 In person I go by Cindi.

 I spent a great part of my career working for large corporations.
-As a single mom of three kids living in Houston (not any longer), I was a technical consultant for 17 years.
+As a single mom of three kids, I lived in Houston for many years.
+I was a technical consultant for 18 years.
 That concept of Maslow’s is alive and well and impacts so many of our lives.
-I am also an example of the woman your organization might be helping but who might have fallen between the cracks.
+I’m also an example of the woman your organization might be helping but who might have fallen between the cracks.
 I married young, to an abusive man and stayed too long.
 After I divorced, I got my degree and started an uphill trek and built some excellent skills.

 Lots of us are angry.
 We’re hurting.
 This is where productive anger lives and turns into action.
 It’s where I, and many women like me who fell between the cracks, get to work and change it.
 Susan Fowler captured in a recent interview, exactly how I feel and how my activism has taken shape: “What I keep going back to and what keeps me going, is trying to do good in whatever little spot of the world we can influence, no matter how small.”

-I bring 17 years of building things like learning systems, websites, training portals and more, to your project.
+I bring 18 years of building things like learning systems, websites, training portals, voice work and more, to your project.
 When I get the chance, I’m out in the woods, taking road trips and visiting people I love.
 Let’s get to work.